 Rugged Weatherproof Housing

 Fully waterproof, dustproof, and rated across a wide operating temperature range.
+With zero moving parts, the radar system resists constant warehouse vibration and temperature changes.
 The RODS-M30 is built to handle the physical demands of industrial deployment including vibration, impact, and continuous exposure to harsh conditions without performance degradation.

 Visual and Audible Alerts

-Dual alert delivery through visual indicators and audible signals ensures operators receive clear, unmissable notifications even in high-noise environments.
-Both formats fire simultaneously so no alert is missed regardless of where the operator's attention is directed.
+Dual alert delivery through visual indicators, audible signals, and a voice alert ensures operators receive clear, unmissable notifications even in high-noise environments.
+Both formats fire simultaneously so no alert is missed regardless of where the operator’s attention is directed.

 CAN-Bus Communication Support